cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

    The task will be highlighted in red after creation if annotation isn't synchronized with the repository.

-   **Use LFS**.
+   ### Use LFS
    If the annotation file is large, you can create a repository with [LFS](https://git-lfs.github.com/) support.

-   **Issue tracker**.
+   ### Issue tracker
    Specify full issue tracker's URL if it's necessary.

    Push `Submit` button and it will be added into the list of annotation tasks.
    Then, the created task will be displayed on a tasks page:

    ![](/images/image006_detrac.jpg)

-3. The tasks page contains elements and each of them relates to a separate task.
+1. The tasks page contains elements and each of them relates to a separate task.
 They are sorted in creation order.
    Each element contains: task name, preview, progress bar, button `Open`, and menu `Actions`.
    Each button is responsible for a in menu `Actions` specific function: